vsoch/TtoZ/README.md

 # Usage

-     usage: TtoZ [-h] [--output_nii OUTPUT_NII] t_stat_map dof
+      usage: TtoZ [-h] --t_stat_map T_STAT_MAP --dof DOF [--output_nii OUTPUT_NII]

       Convert a whole brain T score map to a Z score map without loss of precision for strongly positive and negative values.

-     positional arguments:
-       t_stat_map       T-score statistical map in the form of a 3D NIFTI file (.nii or .nii.gz). dof              Degrees of freedom
-                        (number of subjects in group - 2)

       optional arguments:
-       -h, --help               show this help message and exit --output_nii OUTPUT_NII  name for the output Z-Score Map.
+       -h, --help            show this help message and exit --t_stat_map T_STAT_MAP
+                              T-score statistical map in the form of a 3D NIFTI file (.nii or .nii.gz).
+        --dof DOF             Degrees of freedom (eg. for a two-sample T-test: number of subjects in group - 2) --output_nii OUTPUT_NII
+                              The name for the output Z-Score Map.

 # Example